cryptpad/blog/posts/Building-mutually-beneficial-relationships.md

 date: 2017-06-02 13:52:47
 author: Caleb James DeLisle
 tags:
 - open-source
 - cloud
 - ethics
+summary: You ever wonder why Open Source software always seems to be slightly harder to use and slightly buggier and slightly less polished than proprietary competitors?
 ---

 *People hosting instances of CryptPad should read at least the